Centers for Cultural Understanding and Social Change

 Women's Leadership and Resource Center

-Through institutional interventions, support, advocacy, and education, our mission at the Women’s Leadership and Resource Center (WLRC) is to create a welcoming and equitable environment in which women and women-identified people are able to pursue their educational and career aspirations, free from institutional barriers, oppression, and violence.
+Through institutional interventions, support, advocacy, and education, our mission at the Women’s Leadership and Resource Center (WLRC) is to create a welcoming and equitable environment in which women are able to pursue their educational and career aspirations, free from institutional barriers, oppression, and violence.

 - Hosts programs that highlight women’s lived experiences and recognize their contributions as contemporary, cultural and historical leaders.